VictoKu1/encycloped.ai/README.md

 # encycloped.ai (AI Moderated Encyclopedia)

-**encycloped.ai** is an experimental, community-driven project that combines the power of ChatGPT (or any other LLM with an API) with the collaborative spirit of Wikipedia.
-This platform dynamically generates encyclopedia-style articles with citations using the ChatGPT (or any other LLM with an API) API, while allowing users to report inaccuracies and contribute missing information.
+**encycloped.ai** is an experimental, community-driven project that combines the power of ChatGPT 4.1 (or any other LLM with an API) with the collaborative spirit of Wikipedia.
+This platform dynamically generates encyclopedia-style articles with citations using the ChatGPT 4.1 (or any other LLM with an API) API, while allowing users to report inaccuracies and contribute missing information.
 AI moderation helps ensure that the content remains accurate and reliable, even as the community drives its evolution.

 ## Features

 - **Dynamic Content Generation:**
-  Automatically generate encyclopedia articles on-the-fly using ChatGPT (or any other LLM with an API) with full citations.
+  Automatically generate encyclopedia articles on-the-fly using ChatGPT 4.1 (or any other LLM with an API) with full citations.

 - **Topic and Subtopic Navigation:**
   Access articles via URL paths (e.g., `/Python`) and subtopics using anchors (`#subtopic`) or paths (e.g., `/Python/libraries`).

 - **User Feedback:**
   Users can report issues or suggest additional information through intuitive modals.
-Feedback is sent to the ChatGPT (or any other LLM with an API) API for validation and content updates.
+Feedback is sent to the ChatGPT 4.1 (or any other LLM with an API) API for validation and content updates.

 - **AI Moderation:**
-  The system leverages AI to review and integrate user contributions, ensuring that the content remains both accurate and reliable.
+  The system leverages AI (ChatGPT 4.1 or compatible) to review and integrate user contributions, ensuring that the content remains both accurate and reliable.

 - **Community-Driven:**
   Open-source and decentralized, contributions are welcome from anyone.
 However, final control and integration of contributions remain with the project maintainers, ensuring consistency and quality.